Kong/docs.konghq.com/app/_hub/kong-inc/ai-prompt-guard/how-to/_index.md

 title: Using the AI Prompt Guard plugin
 ---

-The AI Prompt Guard configuration takes two arrays of objects: one for "allow" patterns, and one for "deny" patterns, for example in a financial processing/auditing model:
+The AI Prompt Guard configuration takes two arrays of objects: one for `allow` patterns, and one for `deny` patterns.

-## Usage
+## Prerequisites

 First, as in the [AI Proxy](/hub/kong-inc/ai-proxy/) documentation, create a service, route, and `ai-proxy` plugin that will serve as your LLM access point.

-Now create the `ai-prompt-decorator` plugin at global, service, or route level, using the examples that follow.
+You can now create the `ai-prompt-decorator` plugin at global, service, or route level, using the followin examples.

 ## Examples

+The following examples show allow and deny patterns used in a financial processing auditing model.

-### Card Numbers Adherence ("Allow Only")
+### Card numbers adherence ("Allow Only")

-For requests to pass through in this example, any of the "user" role messages in the prompt must have all "card" fields adhering to this standard (starts with integer 4, then 3 integers, and finally 12 asterisks).
+For requests to pass through in this example, any of the `user` role messages in the prompt must have all `card` fields adhering to this standard (starts with integer 4, then 3 integers, and finally 12 asterisks).

 This plugin would prevent accidental processing (and/or subsequent model training) where full